dinochecker

 Discovery

-The remains of Agathaumas were found at Black Buttes, 80 km east of Green River, in the Lance Formation (then called the Laramie Formation) of Wyoming by Fielding Bradford Meek and H.M.
-Bannister while hunting for fossil shells as part of Ferdinand Hayden's Geological Survey of the Territories in 1872.
+agathaumas The remains of Agathaumas were found at Black Buttes, 80 km east of Green River, in the Lance Formation (then called the Laramie Formation) of Wyoming by Fielding Bradford Meek and Henry Martyn Bannister while hunting for fossil shells as part of Ferdinand Hayden's Geological Survey of the Territories in 1872.
 Its discovery between ancient coal seams confirmed a Late Cretaceous age for this formation, rather than a Tertiary age, as long thought.
 The holotype consists of 16 vertebrae from the tail, hip and back, some hip bone fragments, and several ribs.

 Estimations